jonathanasullivan/jonathanasullivan.github.io/_pages/about.md

 You can download my CV [here](https://jonathanasullivan.github.io/files/jasullivan_cv_website_june2025.pdf).

 :rotating_light: **I am moving to the University of Wisconsin - Madison starting Fall '25.
-For, prospective students and post-docs, stay tuned for upcoming [opportunities](https://jonathanasullivan.github.io/opportunities/)** :rotating_light:
+For prospective students and post-docs, stay tuned for upcoming [opportunities](https://jonathanasullivan.github.io/opportunities/)** :rotating_light:

 ## News
 - Aug 2023: Paper on the unequal impacts of large-scale land acquisitions was accepted to PNAS.
 See a short write-up [here](https://sbs.arizona.edu/news/large-scale-land-acquisitions-exacerbate-local-farmland-inequities).